amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Acknowledgments
 ===============

-Work on Proselint was supported in part by the `Berkeley Center for Technology, Society and Policy`__ through the CTSP Fellows program, specifically as regards applying Proselint to the problem of improving governmental communications as laid out in the `Federal Plain Language Guidelines`__.
+Work on Proselint was supported in part by the `Berkeley Center for Technology, Society and Policy`__ through the CTSP Fellows program, specifically for applying Proselint to the problem of improving governmental communications as laid out in the `Federal Plain Language Guidelines`__.

 .. __: https://ctsp.berkeley.edu/